joyceycodes/JamPackd/journals/zoybh_hussein.md

 11/22
 GOT JAMES IN THE ROOM AND FINALLY HAVE UPDATE WORKING WITH SCOTT Now going to start working on front end
+Started on the main page have the buttons and working on the css group coding with Scott again today